-* We encourage contributions dedicated to cultural syndromes associated with Nahua culture, South America, Europe, the Middle East, the Arab world, indigenous communities etc. Apologies for crossposting.
+* We especially encourage contributions dedicated to culture-bound syndromes from South America, Europe, the Middle East, the Arab world, indigenous communities etc.

 You are invited to submit an abstract for the upcoming edited collection Culture-bound syndromes in Popular Culture.
 The volume aims to provide in-depth and analytical insight into the representations of cultural imagery and narratives of various culture-bound syndromes through the lens of global and national popular culture, covering movies, television, literature, visual arts, fashion, festivals, popular music, and graphic novels.